Phase One IQ4-150 Technical Basics

 USB-C: Very fast, but cable lengths are limited to 15′ and at even that length, there is no power distribution from your computer to the battery of the IQ4.
 USB-C to USB-C and USB-A to USB-C tethers are available.

-10x (USB-C rivaling) speeds available from direct ethernet connection to your computer avoiding the router entirely, although setup of this is a bit more finicky and usually requires some system preference changes in the computer interface as well as some re-starts for both the digital back and Capture One.
+Ethernet setup is a bit more finicky the first time and usually requires some system preference changes in the computer interface as well as some re-starts for both the digital back and Capture One.
 Quit Capture One, and the setup basically goes like this:

 1) Plug the IQ4-150 into the Cat5e / Cat6e ethernet cable and plug cable directly into ethernet port of computer or attached hub. (standard, not crossover cable)

 2) Check your Network configuration in your Mac System Preferences

 3) If you don’t see the ethernet port show up, you’ll need to add it manually